mikependon/RepoDB.NET/pages/features/batchoperations.md

 The batch operation is the process of making the multiple single-operations be executed against the database in one-go.
 The execution is ACID; an implicit transaction is provided if not present.

 In this library, the implementation of the batch operation is flexible.
 It allows you (as the developer) to control the number of operations to be batched during the execution.
-That flexibility helps you manage the performance based on your own situations (ie: Network Latency, Number of Columns, etc).
+That flexibility helps you manage the performance based on your own situations (i.e.: Network Latency, Number of Columns, etc).

-The batch operations are only targeting certain operations (ie: [InsertAll](/operation/insertall), [UpdateAll](/operation/updateall) and [MergeAll](/operation/mergeall)).
+The batch operations are only targeting certain operations (i.e.: [InsertAll](/operation/insertall), [UpdateAll](/operation/updateall) and [MergeAll](/operation/mergeall)).
 They are all ACID in nature.

 Below are some practical explanation to give you more insights about the batch operation.